tkw1536/blog.guys.wtf/content/drafts/ggman.md

 ## Design goals for ggman

 Fast forward again a couple more years to 2019 and I got annoyed at needing to update that configuration file.
-So I decided to redo my repository management again.
+So I decided to redo my repository management.

 I looked around and there were other tools at the time - however these usually had some downsides:

 1. They were limited to one repository provider.
-For example, the [GitHub CLI](http://cli.github.com) only worked with GitHub repositories.
+For example [GitHub CLI](http://cli.github.com) only worked with GitHub repositories.
-At the same time, the [GitLab CLI](https://docs.gitlab.com/editor_extensions/gitlab_cli/) only worked with GitLab repositories.
+At the same time [GitLab CLI](https://docs.gitlab.com/editor_extensions/gitlab_cli/) only worked with GitLab repositories.

 2. Tools typically encouraged a flat directory structure.
 For example, they cloned repositories directly under a `Projects` folder.